bsccf/Uni-notes/Mechanics structures and materials/Materials/Phases/4 Precipitation hardening/causing precipitation hardening.md

 The shaded area is where precipitation hardening can be preformed as it is where heat treatment can be used to move between the phases.

 ### 3 stage heat treatment
+1) You start at a desireable temperature in the solid phase
+2) You cool the substance incredibly quickly (usually water quenching) so it passes the [[solvus line]] and drops to a temperature too low for internal diffusion
+3)

 #### Example
 ![[Pasted image 20211117211452.png]]